A brilliant new route-planning tool

 Windyty does not currently have a "surface analysis" overlay.
 But I will be able to incorporate it without much effort if it does get added in the future.

 What about the future?
 Where do you see FastSeas going?

 FastSeas is a personal project that has allowed me to pursue my passions for weather, sailing, and coding.
 All this and I can provide a free service to my sailing brethren.
-I am still actively developing FastSeas and have a pile of ideas and request in my backlog.
+I am still actively developing FastSeas and have a pile of ideas and requests in my backlog.
 Recent work has focused on back-end scalability - so nothing people will have noticed other than it just consistently works faster and more reliably.
-But in the future I hope to add a number of features, including multiple waypoints, an improved routing algorithm, weather alerts, and boat tracking.
+But in the future, I hope to add a number of features, including multiple waypoints, an improved routing algorithm, weather alerts, and boat tracking.

 FastSeas is currently donation supported.
 The stark reality of that is that fewer than 1% of users donate and I've had to cover most operating expenses out of pocket.
-I'm happy to continue down this same path for now, but at some point I will have to introduce a subscription model.
+I'm happy to continue down this same path for now, but at some point, I will have to introduce a subscription model.
 Yet I feel strongly that this is a service that everyone should have access to.
 So subscription pricing will be very attainable for even the most modest cruising budget - and I plan to keep a free plan in the mix.

 OK, we just donated.
 Thanks, Jeremy!
 And best of luck with FastSeas.